 You’ll have to go beyond prayers for material blessings and generational curse teachings.
 You’ll have to discipline yourself to seek revelation knowledge that’ll build strong roots.

 As believers, we don’t have to go through life, guessing and depending on our human understanding.

-Human Knowledge has its place but remember we are seated in the heavenly places in Christ and until our minds dig deep into these deep spiritual realities, we will live our lives below God’s expectation.
-Let’s not go to the grave spiritual paupers when we can access the riches available to us.
+Human Knowledge has its place but remember we are seated in the heavenly places in Christ and until our minds dig deep into these deep spiritual realities, we will live lesser than our trud nature.
+Let’s not go to the grave as spiritual paupers when we can access the riches available to us.